 Requirements of the Major

 All students, regardless of their graduating year, may also take courses related to political science that are offered by other departments.
 Students who elect the standard program may petition to count up to two such courses toward the major.
-Students may routinely count college seminars taught by members of the Political Science faculty toward the major, and they may petition to count one college seminar taught by an instructor outside the department.
-Students who have completed Directed Studies may, with the approval of the director of undergraduate studies (DUS), count one term of DRST 005, 006 toward the major.
+Students may routinely count Residential College Seminars taught by members of the Political Science faculty toward the major, and they may petition to count one Residential College Seminar taught by an instructor outside the department.
+Students who have completed Directed Studies may, with the approval of the director of undergraduate studies (DUS), count one term of DRST 005 or DRST 006 toward the major.

-The standard B.A. degree program, interdisciplinary concentration are allowed to identify and pursue an area of study that crosses conventional disciplinary and departmental boundaries.
+Students following the standard B.A. degree program, interdisciplinary concentration are allowed to identify and pursue an area of study that crosses conventional disciplinary and departmental boundaries.
 Examples of interdisciplinary concentrations include (but are not limited to) urban studies, health politics and policy, political economy, political psychology, or a focus on the politics of a given global region informed by the study of the history and society of that region.
 Students choosing an interdisciplinary concentration are required to take twelve term courses toward the major.
 At least seven courses must be in the field of concentration.
 Of the courses counting toward the major outside of the field of concentration, at least two courses must be taken in each of any two of the department's five fields.
 As many as three courses taken in other departments may be counted toward the major, with the permission of the DUS.
 Note: students who choose the interdisciplinary concentration must fulfill the introductory course requirement, the core lecture requirement, the methodology and formal theory subfield requirement, and the seminar requirement as described for the standard degree program.

 Students wishing to pursue the Political Science major with an interdisciplinary concentration must submit an application, which is due prior to the beginning of the November recess in the student's final year of enrollment.
 Students should also meet with the DUS to discuss their proposed program of study in their sophomore or junior year.

-The intensive major The intensive major gives students an opportunity to undertake more extensive course work and research for the senior essay than is possible in the standard major.
-Requirements for the intensive major are identical to those for the nonintensive major (standard program or interdisciplinary concentration), with the following exceptions: (1) in the spring term of the junior year, intensive majors take PLSC 474 in preparation for writing a yearlong senior essay; (2) in the senior year, intensive majors fulfill the senior essay requirement by enrolling in the yearlong course sequence PLSC 490 and PLSC 493 (PLSC 490 also counts toward the senior seminar requirement); (3) a total of fifteen term courses is required.
+The intensive major The intensive major gives students an opportunity to undertake more extensive coursework and research for the senior essay than is possible in the standard major.
+Requirements for the intensive major are identical to those for the standard program or interdisciplinary concentration, with the following exceptions: (1) in the spring term of the junior year, intensive majors take PLSC 474 in preparation for writing a yearlong senior essay; (2) in the senior year, intensive majors fulfill the senior essay requirement by enrolling in the yearlong course sequence PLSC 490 and PLSC 493 (PLSC 490 also counts toward the senior seminar requirement); (3) a total of fifteen term courses is required.

-Juniors wishing to pursue an intensive major must apply to the DUS by November 16, 2018.
-The application should contain: (1) the intensive major application form signed by a faculty adviser who has agreed to supervise the student for the final three terms of enrollment; (2) a plan of study that identifies the political science courses that will be taken in those three terms; and (3) a one-to-two-page description of the proposed senior essay.
+Juniors wishing to pursue an intensive major must apply to the DUS.
+The application should contain: (1) the intensive major application form signed by a faculty adviser who has agreed to supervise the student for the final three terms of enrollment; (2) a plan of study that identifies the political science courses that will be taken in those three terms; and (3) a one-page description of the proposed senior essay.

 Seminar requirement Students majoring in Political Science are required to take at least two seminars taught by members of the Political Science department, including at least one during the senior year.

-Credit/D/Fail Students may count up to two lecture courses taken Credit/D/Fail toward the major which will count as non-A grades for purposes of calculating distinction.
-Seminars taken Credit/D/F will not count toward the major requirements, but will count as non-A grades for purposes of calculating distinction.
+Credit/D/Fail Students may count up to two lecture courses taken Credit/D/Fail toward the major, which will count as non-A grades for purposes of calculating Distinction in the Major.
+Seminars taken Credit/D/F will not count toward the major requirements, but will count as non-A grades for purposes of calculating Distinction in the Major.

-Seniors in the major must complete a senior essay, as described under "Senior essay" below.
+Seniors in the major must complete a senior essay.
 The essay can be written either in one term or over both terms of the senior year.
 In order to graduate from Yale College, a student majoring in Political Science must achieve a passing grade on the senior essay.
 The senior requirement for the standard B.A. degree program with an interdisciplinary concentration is the same as for the standard program, with the provision that the essay must be written on a subject that falls within the field of concentration.

 Senior essay The senior essay provides an appropriate intellectual culmination to the student's work in the major and in Yale College.
 The essay should ordinarily be written on a topic in an area in which the student has previously done course work, and an effort should be made to demonstrate how the student's work relates to broader topics, issues, and approaches within the discipline of political science.
-It should rest on extensive research that is appropriate to the subject matter, and should reflect an awareness of how the student's topic is connected to previous work within the discipline of political science.
-Essays are expected to be in the range of twenty-five to thirty double-spaced pages.
+It should rest on research that is appropriate to the subject matter, and should reflect an awareness of how the student's topic is connected to previous work within the discipline of political science.
+Essays are expected to be in the range of 25–30 double-spaced pages.
 At the beginning of the term in which the essay is written, students must have their senior essay topic approved by a faculty member who has agreed to advise them.
 Each student is expected to consult regularly with the seminar instructor or adviser and take the initiative in developing a plan of research, scheduling regular meetings, and submitting preliminary drafts for review.

 One-term essays may be written either in a seminar or, with the approval of an adviser and the DUS, in PLSC 480.
-Senior essays written in the fall term are due on December 7, 2018.
-Spring-term and yearlong essays are due on April 23, 2019.
 More extensive information about the senior essay can be found on the department website.

 Yearlong senior essay Students who wish to undertake a more extensive research project than is possible in a single term may fulfill the senior essay requirement by enrolling in the yearlong course sequence PLSC 490 and 491.
 Both classes are offered in both terms, but must be taken in order.
 PLSC 490 also counts toward the senior seminar requirement.
-In the fall term, students writing a yearlong senior essay develop a research prospectus for the essay and begin their research under the supervision of a member of the faculty who specializes in the area being investigated.
-In the spring term, students complete the essay.
+In the first term, students writing a yearlong senior essay develop a research prospectus for the essay and begin their research under the supervision of a member of the faculty who specializes in the area being investigated.
+In the second term, students complete the essay.
 Yearlong senior essays are expected to be substantially longer than a regular term paper.
 While there is no fixed length, they are normally at least fifty pages long.

-Majors who wish to enroll in the yearlong senior essay must apply for admission in the spring of their junior year.
-The deadline for the Class of 2020 is April 8, 2019.
-By that date, students should submit to the office of the director of undergraduate studies: (1) the yearlong senior essay prospectus form signed by a faculty adviser who has agreed to supervise the student during both terms of the senior year; and (2) a one-to-two-page statement describing the research project.
-Due to space constraints in PLSC 490, it is expected that no more than fifteen students will be admitted each year.
+Majors who wish to enroll in the yearlong senior essay must apply for admission in their junior year.
+By the appropriate date, students should submit to the office of the DUS: (1) the yearlong senior essay prospectus form signed by a faculty adviser who has agreed to supervise the student during both terms of the senior year; and (2) a one-page statement describing the research project.
+Due to space constraints in PLSC 490, it is expected that no more than fifteen students will be admitted each term.